-The final project will be Saturday, December 14th at 10am.
-The location is still to be announced, but it will be in the CIT.
+The final project will be Saturday, December 14th at 10am in CIT368.

 If you run into any issues with the lecture powerpoints (for example, if formatting looks bizarre), it may be due to an incompatibility between your version of powerpoint and ours.
 The pdf versions of the slides should look better if this is the case.

 Linear Algebra Help Session

 There will be a help session on linear algebra held October 10th , from 6-7pm in CIT 368!
 If you've never seen linear algebra before or just need a refresher, this is the help session for you!

 C++ Info Session

 There will be a help session on C++ held tomorrow, Friday September 6, from 8-9pm in the Motorola room!
 If you've never used C++, this is a great opportunity to get an introduction to the language.
 Even if you have, come for a quick refresher!